rubenahg/coinclimb/README.md

 ## Obstacles.js
 - **Obstacle Properties (Position, Dimensions):** Defines the key attributes of obstacles, such as their size and location.
-- **Obstacle Rendering:** Manages how obstacles are displayed on the game canvas.

 ## Player.js
 - **Player Movement and Jump Mechanics:** Dictates how the player can move and jump in the game environment.